implse/Data_Structure_Python/README.md

   <img width="480" height="180" src="images\LinkedList_480_180.png">
 </p>

 A Linked List is a data structure used for storing collections of data.
+Each element of a linked list is called an node.

 - Not contiguous piece of memory.